perryjm/notes-gospel/Glossary/Altar.md

 Altars are the centerpiece of all sealing rooms and endowment rooms.
 Names on the prayer roll go on the Altar.
 Prayer circle surrounds a person kneeling at the altar praying.

 ## Possible Meanings
 - Sign of submission to Gods will.
 Kneeling at His altar is an act of humility, an act of consecration and commitment.
+You are kneeling at His feet.
 - Kneeling at an altar is a symbol of worship generally.
 - Altars are symbolic of sacrifice.
 - Jesus Christ the great and last sacrifice.